 Back panel (sweet spot)

-Ball type: Reach Official American League, single-stitched.
+Ball type: Reach Official American League, double stitched, Ban Johnson signature (front panel).

-Provenance: Gift of Mike Ravine.
+Provenance: Gift of John J. Evers, Jr.